 Below we leave you with a video about the visit to La Aldea village, do not miss it!
 Activate subtitles for English and suscribe to our YouTube channel to enjoy more videos about Gran Canaria.

-We hope you are encouraged to enjoy La Aldea de San Nicolás and tell us what you think!
-If you want to know more plans like this to discover the most authentic side of Gran Canaria in our Guides section you have at your disposal all our local guides.
-Check them by clicking on the image below!
+We hope you enjoy La Aldea de San Nicolás and let us know what you thought of it.
+If you want to know more plans like this to discover the most authentic side of Gran Canaria on your own, you have at your disposal all our local guides.
+Take a look at all the options and packs by clicking on the image below!

 I am in la aldea.
 It is Thursday afternoon at 4p and it is like a ghost town.
 Nothing is open: museums, church, cinema, town hall, etc. And, no hours are posted so no way to know if they ever open.
 I tried asking people.
 They have no idea.
 Boo!